logzio/logz-docs/_source/no-search/p8s-remote-write.md

 ### Configuring Remote Write to Logz.io

-1. Withing Logz.io, look up the Logz.io Metrics Account token and Listener address for your region (URL).
+1. Within Logz.io, look up the Logz.io Metrics Account token and Listener address for your region (URL).

     - You’ll find your Metrics account information in the <a href ="https://app.logz.io/#/dashboard/settings/manage-accounts" target="_blank">Manage Accounts **(<i class="li li-gear"></i> > Settings > Manage accounts)**</a> page of your Operations workspace, when you click the relevant Metrics account to display its details.
     ![Account settings navigation](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/p8s-account-token00.png)

     - Look up the correct Listener URL for your region in the <a href ="user-guide/accounts/account-region.html#available-regions" target="_blank">_Regions and Listener Hosts_</a> table.